MicrosoftDocs/microsoft-cloud/docs/dev/copilot/isv/Business-Envisioning.md

 Based on these factors, Contoso assigned their use case a strategic fit of 5.
 This high score suggests a strong fit for Contoso and AdventureWorks and brings us to the next step in the business envisioning process.

-After examining the details of each use case and assigning them a strategic fit score, let’s evaluate how they measure up in terms of business value, user experience and demand, and technical viability using the business, experience, technology (BXT) framework.
+After examining the details of each use case and assigning them a strategic fit score, let's evaluate how they measure up in terms of business value, user experience and demand, and technical viability using the business, experience, technology (BXT) framework.

 ## Apply the Business, Experience, Technology Framework